Can DUI blood test results be challenged?

 Improper Chain of Custody.

 DUI blood tests may also be invalid if the person drawing the blood was not licensed to do so, as that is a requirement.
 In addition to being a California licensed phlebotomist, the person drawing the blood must follow medically accepted procedures for blood draw, and for alcohol cases, must not swab the arm with alcohol, and must instead use betadine, iodine, or hydrogen peroxide, to avoid contamination from introducing outside alcohol in an alcohol case test.
+Not all attorneys will check for this, but most of the best DUI lawyers in Orange County, CA will.

 Improper Blood Storage.

+Can DUI blood test results be challenged?
 If you have any questions for us about challenging the blood test results in your DUI case, or in the DUI case of a loved one, contact our firm, or call us, anytime.
 We are happy to help.